rubiin/rubiin.github.io/content/posts/nodejs-api-devlopment/index.md

 <b>Body-parser</b> is Node.js body parsing middleware.
 It parses incoming request bodies in a middleware before your handlers, available under the req.body property.

 After all the modules have been installed , create a file app.js in the root folder and open it in your favorite editor.
-I use visual studio code but you could go with any any text editor of your perference.
+I use visual studio code but you could go with any any text editor of your preference.
 Basic Setup
 Open app.js in the editor and require express module with